 If you decide to have a dashboard solution or a data platform as custom-built (internally or externally), you’re committing to important stakeholders.
 What if something happens: your expert leaves the company, the solution needs serious updates or development?
 I don’t mean to scare, but that should be scary for businesses.
 The technical commitment shouldn’t be a burden.

-Visualizing tools give possibilities to do this.
-It might be a bit hard and you might need consultancy (or barrel full of steaming coffee, durable nerves and technological mastery).
 Data-platform solutions and their experts provide a solution for your needs based on your data.
 Therefore, expertise is important to have when evaluating the business viability of the idea.

 Over to you